Cosmological constraints from the power spectrum of eBOSS quasars: Prior volume effects

 We examine the marginalization projection effects present in the posterior distribution of cosmological parameters.
 In the analysis of the reference Outer Rim QSO mocks (see App.~\ref{app:ORnosys}) we identify $0.2-0.3\sigma$ shifts in parameter recovery.
 Here we show that this difference is entirely explained by prior volume effects.

+To estimate prior volume effects we generate a synthetic data vector without any statistical scatter using the fitting pipeline.
+As a first step, we produce the best-fit theory curve from the analysis of the reference Outer Rim QSO mocks with $\kmax=0.3\hMpc$ and the Gaussian covariance with volume $10\!\times\!
+V_{\rm QSO}$~\footnote{Note that the best-fit curve does not depend on the effective volume of the covariance.
+We assume $10\!\times\!
+V_{\rm QSO}$ to improve the convergence of MCMC chains.}.
+As a next step, we fit this synthetic data vector with the same theoretical model as if this were actual data.
+Since the mock data vector is generated with the same theory pipeline, and there is no statistical noise in the data, it is guaranteed that the true input parameters would precisely minimize the mock data likelihood.
+Hence, any shift of the posterior away from the input parameters are entirely due to Bayesian prior volume (marginalization) effects.

-As a first step, we perform the analysis with the actual eBOSS volume.
-To estimate prior volume effects we generate the mock data using our fitting pipeline for the best-fit cosmology at $\kmax=0.3\hMpc$.
-This mock data is simply a theory curve without any statistical scatter.
-In the absence of the projection effects our model is expected to accurately recover the true cosmology.
-However, when we fit this mock data at $\kmax=0.3\hMpc$ we found that the means of the cosmological parameters are shifted as shown in Fig.~\ref{fig:priorV0p5}.
+First, we perform the analysis of our noiseless mock data with the covariance corresponding to the actual eBOSS volume.
+In the absence of the projection effects, our model is expected to accurately recover the input cosmology computed with our theoretical pipeline at the same $\kmax=0.3\hMpc$.
+However, when we actually fit this mock data, we find that the means of the cosmological parameters are shifted as shown in Fig.~\ref{fig:priorV0p5}.

-Marginalized constraints closely match those obtained from the actual Outer Rim QSO mocks.
-Remarkably, the shifts in the cosmological parameters are in the same direction and have exactly the same statistical significance as for the analysis of the actual OR mocks.
-It shows that $100\%$ of these shifts can be explained by projection effects present in the QSO sample.
-The shift due to projection effects reaches $0.3\sigma$ of the true statistical error on $\sigma_8$ from the eBOSS QSO data.
+Remarkably, the marginalized constraints closely match those obtained from the actual Outer Rim QSO mocks with the covariance whose effective volume corresponds to $V_{\rm QSO}$.
+As the actual Outer Rim mocks and noiseless mock data give identical results, the shifts in the parameter posteriors should be driven entirely by prior volume effects.
+We conclude that the Bayesian marginalization shifts do not exceed $0.3\sigma$.

-As a next step, we estimate the prior volume effects with 10 times the cumulative eBOSS volume .
+As a next step, we estimate the prior volume effects with 10 times the cumulative eBOSS volume.
 The resulting posterior distributions are shown in Fig. \ref{fig:priorV5}.

 We found that the projections effects are marginal in this case.
 Indeed, in the case of the larger sample volume statistical errors shrink, so that the marginalization projection effects become smaller.
-This is important to keep in mind when discussing prior volume effects: they disappear once we have more data and the constrains become less sensitive to the priors.
+This is important to keep in mind when discussing prior volume effects: they disappear once we have more data and hence the constraints become less sensitive to the priors.
 In can be contrasted with the actual theory systematic error which does not depend on the prior volume or the quality of the data.